 Address: Nederwaard 1, 2961 AS Kinderdijk, Netherlands

-One of the Netherlands’ best historical sites is the fishing village of Kinderdijk, which houses a museum and tourist attraction.
+One of the Netherlands’ best historical sites is the fishing village of Kinderdijk, which houses a museum and tourist attraction that is just minutes away from Rotterdam central station.

 The Windmills at Kinderdijk are the subject of this museum.
-This collection of 19 titanic windmills.
+This collection of 19 titanic windmills is located in the Alblasserwaard polder.
+It offers stunning views while also demonstrating Dutch achievements in waterworks for more than a thousand years.

 When seeing the windmills, you should learn about the Dutch waterworks, take stunning vistas, and explore some of the lovely marshes of the Netherlands.

-In 1997, Windmills at Kinderdijk has designated a UNESCO World Heritage site for its beauty and historical significance.
+In 1997, the Windmills at Kinderdijk were designated a UNESCO World Heritage site for their beauty and historical significance.

 The windmills museum at Kinderdijk is another must-see attraction.
-Through a multimedia show, you may watch how the secondary pumping station in the mills works.
-Also, don’t miss out on seeing other amazing sites near and around the fishing village of Kinderdijk.
+Through a multimedia show, you can watch how the secondary pumping station in the mills works.
+Also, don’t miss out on seeing other excellent sites near and around the fishing village of Kinderdijk.

 See Related: Best Affordable Castle Hotels in Europe